6 Reasons to Choose Herman, Herman & Katz

 - Burn Injury – A serious burn injury can cause immense pain and suffering, and it can leave its victim disfigured for life.
 Even more moderate injuries can generate tremendous personal losses.

-- Car Accidents – Car accidents are perhaps the most common cause of personal injury.
-However, to win an adequate recovery against a stingy insurance company, you are likely to need the services of a skilled personal injury lawyer.
+- Auto Vehicle Accidents – Car accidents are perhaps the most common cause of personal injury.
+However, to win an adequate recovery against a stingy insurance company, you are likely to need the services of a skilled personal injury attorney.

 - Contamination – Toxic contamination, produced by a disaster such as an oil spill, can cause economic devastation, serious public health problems, and even wrongful death.
 At HHK, we have dealt with these issues before (during the BP oil spill litigation, for example).